 You should avoid discussing fault when going over the facts with the other driver.
 When you file an insurance claim, the adjuster reviewing your claim will determine who’s at fault based on an inspection of the vehicles and/or property damaged, information provided by you and the other parties involved in the accident, and any supporting documentation, like the police report or photographs from the scene.

 In order to help protect yourself, please consider taking the following steps:

 To help keep all of this documentation in order, you can keep this accident information page in your vehicle.

 Remember that NO one can dictate where YOUR vehicle can be towed or repaired: NOT the police, Towing or Insurance Company.
 YOU have the RIGHTS to take your vehicle to any Automotive Collision Center you want.

-You may want to call your Toyota Certified Collision Center after the accident.
+You may want to call your Toyota Certified Collision after the accident.
 That way, they can tell you exactly what they will need to in order to get you back on the road.
-Schedule collision service today!
+Call to schedule collision service today!

 An accident can leave even the most seasoned driver frazzled, but following these steps may help protect you from unnecessary worries.
 That way, you can focus on working with your insurance company to get your vehicle repaired as smoothly and as quickly as possible.

 You don't have any saved vehicles!

 Once you've saved some vehicles, you can view them here at any time.